osilander/203.311/Week4/Week4.md

 ### Illumina
 <img src="graphics/Illumina.gif" title="It's bridge PCR!" width="300"/>

-Illumina sequencing relies on sequencing-by-synthesis in which millions of single DNA molecules are multiplied into millions "clusters", and each cluster is sequenced by the incorporating fluorescent nucleotides and imaging the cluster.
+Illumina sequencing relies on sequencing-by-synthesis in which millions of single DNA molecules are multiplied into millions of "clusters", each consisting of thousands of clonal molecules.
+Each cluster is sequenced by the incorporating fluorescent nucleotides, exciting the fluorescence, and imaging the cluster.
 [Review the method here](https://www.illumina.com/science/technology/next-generation-sequencing/sequencing-technology.html "Illumina movie").
 Read lengths for Illumina range between 75 bp and 300 bp, and are of very high quality (i.e. the sequence of base pairs is almost certainly correct, with an error rate of approximately 1 in 10,000).

 ### PacBio
 <img src="graphics/pacbio.gif" title="The world's smallest microscope" width="300"/>

 PacBio sequencing relies on imaging the incorporation of fluorescent nucleotides into single DNA molecules using zero-mode-waveguides ("the worlds smallest microscope").
 [Review the method here](https://www.pacb.com/smrt-science/smrt-sequencing/ "PacBio movie").
-Read lengths for PacBio range up to 30 kilobase pairs, and range in quality from very low (15% error rate) to very high (1 in 100,000 or lower error rate).
+Read lengths for PacBio range from 1000 bp to 30 kilobase pairs, and range in quality from very low (15% error rate) to very high (1 in 100,000 or lower error rate).

 ### Oxford Nanopore
 <img src="graphics/ont.gif" title="So many pores" width="300"/>